 Notre Dame Cathedral was recently destroyed in a fire in the spring of 2019.

-Although it will be under reconstruction for the next several years, it is still a beautiful example of a French Gothic Cathedral and worth seeing even if it is from the outside.
+Although it has been under reconstruction for the past several years, it is still a beautiful example of a French Gothic Cathedral and worth seeing even if it is from the outside.

 While much of the interior of the cathedral was destroyed in the fire, the original pipe organ and the largest of the three Rose windows remain undamaged.

-Because the exterior of Notre Dame is made of stone, much of it survived the fire.
+The exterior of Notre Dame is made of stone so much of it remains intact.

-That is wonderful because it is a work of art.
-On the facade, you will find with 28 statues representing the monarchs of Judea and Israel, along with various gargoyles which are typical of the French Gothic period.
+On the facade, you will find 28 statues representing the monarchs of Judea and Israel, along with various gargoyles that are typical of the French Gothic period.

 There are twin towers at Notre Dame and once they reopen, you should be able to climb up for beautiful views of Paris.